aduros/wasm4/site/docs/guides/basic-drawing.md

 All drawing functions are affected by the `DRAW_COLORS` memory register. `DRAW_COLORS` is a 16 bit value that can store up to 4 colors.

-For example, `rect()` uses the first draw color for the fill color, and the second draw color as the border color.
-To draw a light-green (palette color 2) rectangle with a black (palette color 4) border:
+For example, `rect()` uses the first draw color for the fill color, and the second draw color as the outline color.
+To draw a light-green (palette color 2) rectangle with a black (palette color 4) outline:

 <MultiLanguageCode>